siddsriv/sigv4a-test/README.md

 - Both Node.js and browser examples use the pure JavaScript implementation (`@smithy/signature-v4a`) installed from local builds.
 - Both examples use S3 Multi-Region Access Point as the test case.
 - The actual package code is **not** included in this repository; it must be built and installed locally using the steps above.

+## Note
+The `node_modules` directory and `package-lock.json` has siddsriv's locally packed packages as per the steps above, if that works for you.